mmrezaee/SSDVAE/README.md

 ```

 # Disclaimer
-Some parts of the code were inspired by [HAQAE](https://github.com/StonyBrookNLP/HAQAE) Implementations.
+Some parts of the code were inspired by [HAQAE](https://github.com/StonyBrookNLP/HAQAE) implementations.